shushen/dpdk-ovs/docs/07_Performance_Tuning.md

 ```

 _Note: The values which are provided are samples, you will need to test to see which values are optimal for your system_
-_Note: You will have to recompile OpenvSwitch after making this change._
+_Note: You will have to recompile Open vSwitch after making this change._

 ###On The Guest
 We use the `test_pmd` DPDK sample application here as an example as it is also used in the [example Userspace vHost configuration][doc-sample-vhost].
 This step should be done before building the test-pmd application, or the test-pmd application should be rebuilt after this change has been made.